openstack/cinder-specs/specs/kilo/remotefs-cfg-improvements.rst

 Alternatives
 ------------

 Leave things as they are today.
-(Not desireable.)
+(Not desirable.)

 Data model impact
 -----------------